 - an online services account with the Companies Register

-- authority to act on behalf of your company.
+- confirmed authority to act on behalf of the company.

 How to correct director or shareholder details